devhausleipzig/camp10-git-review/README.md

 ##### git add

 It adds the modified files and untracked files to the staging area (This is still in your local machine).

+##### git commit

+git commit takes the files from the staging area to local repo, and commit is like taking a snapshot

+use `-m` followed by a `commit message` in "" to avoid entering a text editor

+##### git push

+git push will push my local commit to the remote repo

+here: origin always refers to the branch on github(online)

+local refers to your local machine or computer